jmtritch/jmtritch.github.io/modeling/credit_card_apps/index.md

 ```
 ![png](output_9_0.png)

 In the correlation matrix, we can see that similar to the scatterplot analysis, A8, A9, and A10 all correlate fairly well with R1.
-A15 does not appear to correlate very well with R1, as I thought above.
+A15 does not appear to correlate very well with R1, contradicting what I inferred from the visualizations above.

 ## Splitting the Data